zriyansh/signoz.io/docs/logs-pipelines/processors.md

 ## Trace
 The trace processor can be used to populate trace id, span id and trace flags for a log.
+Populating trace identifiers in logs allows navigation from logs to corresponding traces for correlation.

 #### Processor Fields
 |     Field     |   Description   |